gerrywiegand/Course-9-summative-workout/README.md

 ## Description

-A backend API for tracking workouts and exercises, designed for personal trainers to manage workout routines.
+A backend API for tracking workouts and exercises.
 Built with Flask, SQLAlchemy, and Marshmallow, this application provides a RESTful API for creating and managing exercises, workouts, and linking exercises to workouts with specific sets, reps, or duration.

 ## Features